gsmeira/laravel-attachments/README.md

 ]);
 ```

-Also, you can use the `deleteAttachments` method.
+**Option 2 —** Also, you can use the `deleteAttachments` method.

 ```php
 $myModel->delateAttachments();
 ```

-### Deleting a record
+### Deleting a model record

-Every time a record from model that has `HasAttachments` trait is deleted, all the files in the attachments column will be removed from the storage disk.
-If your model has soft deletion enabled, the files will be removed only on `forceDelete`.
+Every time a record from a model that has `HasAttachments` trait is deleted, all the files in the attachments column will be removed from the storage disk.
+If your model has `SoftDeletes` trait present, the files will be removed only on `forceDelete`.

 ## Global configuration